-Basic Life Support includes treatments such as CPR, bleeding control and administering oxygen.
+Basic Life Support includes treatments such as CPR, bleeding control and first aid.

 Advanced Life Support is the advanced care provided by paramedics under the direction of a physician.
-The care includes administering life-saving medications, giving shots and starting intravenous lifelines, reading cardia rhythms and diagnosing/treating an early stage heart attack or stroke.
-Paramedics can support breathing with tubes and ventilation devices and can make new airways in the neck.
+The care includes administering life-saving medications, giving shots and starting intravenous lifelines, reading cardiac rhythms and diagnosing/treating an early stage heart attack or stroke.
+Paramedics can support breathing with tubes and ventilation devices.
 A significant number of additional hours of training is required to become certified as a paramedic.

-Fire District 6 provides its citizens with around-the-clock fire protection in the form of four staffed fire engines.
-Augmented by a strong volunteer force and led by at least one chief officer, we can field a total of 8 engines, an air-supply unit, two rescue/brush fire units, command vehicles, and a rescue boat.
+Fire District 6 provides its citizens with around-the-clock fire protection in the form of four staffed fire engines and one squad.
+Led by at least one chief officer, we can field a total of eight engines, an air/rehab supply unit, two rescue/brush fire units, command vehicles, and a rescue boat.
 The District also has long-standing mutual-aid agreements with all other Clark County Fire agencies to obtain assistance (or provide it) when needed.

 Hazardous Materials Incident Response